More About Me

 For much of my life two questions have inspired my curiosity.
 First, what makes human beings who we are?
 Second, how does the world we inhabit shape us, and what would it be like to live in a different world?

-During the last couple of decades, I have thought deeply about these questions in relation to emotional trauma and its healing, also to what it means to be well if we carry trauma.
+During the last two and a half decades, I have thought deeply about these questions in relation to emotional trauma and its healing, also to what it means to be well if we carry trauma.

 My curiosity was kindled by the challenges I faced during my childhood.
 As a child and young person, I could not make sense of what was happening to me.
 With the understanding I have today, I can see that I tried to cope with these challenges in a variety of ways, the most important of which was horse-riding.